 Denmark, Hungary, Ireland, Poland and Sweden are not participating in the EPPO, as joining the EPPO is not an obligation.
 Working arrangements with these 5 non-participating EU countries are being established to define how the EPPO will cooperate with them.
-The working arrangement with Hungary was already signed in April 2021, and the working arrangement with Denmark – in August 2023.
+The working arrangement with Hungary was signed in April 2021, and the working arrangement with Denmark – in August 2023.

-As regards non-EU countries, the EPPO has concluded working arrangements with the Prosecutor General’s Office of Ukraine, the Prosecutor General’s Office of the Republic of Albania, the Prosecutor General’s Office of the Republic of Moldova, the Supreme State Prosecutor’s Office of Montenegro, the Prosecution Service of Georgia and the State Public Prosecutor’s Office of the Republic of North Macedonia, and the Prosecutor's Office of Bosnia and Herzegovina, and has signed a Memorandum of Understanding and Working Arrangement on Cooperation with the United States Department of Justice and Department of Homeland Security
+As regards non-EU countries, the EPPO has concluded working arrangements with the Prosecutor General’s Office of Ukraine, the Prosecutor General’s Office of the Republic of Albania, the Prosecutor General’s Office of the Republic of Moldova, the Supreme State Prosecutor’s Office of Montenegro, the Prosecution Service of Georgia, the State Public Prosecutor’s Office of the Republic of North Macedonia, and the Prosecutor's Office of Bosnia and Herzegovina, and has signed a Memorandum of Understanding and Working Arrangement on Cooperation with the United States Department of Justice and Department of Homeland Security.

 • Cross-border VAT fraud involving total damages of at least €10 million • Other types of fraud affecting the EU’s financial interests • Corruption that damages, or is likely to damage, the EU’s financial interests • Misappropriation of EU funds or assets by a public official • Money laundering and organised crime, as well as other offences inextricably linked to one of the previous categories.
 But only if they damage, or risk damaging, the EU’s financial interests.